 Anyway, surrendering to the term for convenience, the question becomes: does a good demand letter increase the quality of the insurance companies’ settlement offers?
 I think it depends on the case.

 My humble opinion: If you write a treatise about a soft tissue injury case, you are sending a “tell” to the insurance company that you really don’t know what you are doing and that you don’t understand how the game is played.
-At best, you accomplish nothing and, at worst, you are diminishing your credibility.
+At best, you accomplish nothing, and at worst, you are diminishing your credibility.
 (Really, I think the risk of this multiplies exponentially if you don’t have a proven track record with that insurance company at trial.)
-Insurance adjusters are looking around trying to find low hanging fruit, plaintiffs’ lawyers or people representing themselves that will never file a lawsuit and do know the difference between a good offer and a terrible offer.
+Insurance adjusters are looking around trying to find low hanging fruit, plaintiffs’ lawyers or people representing themselves that will never file a lawsuit and know the difference between a good offer and a terrible offer.
 Many of these are victims who are being represented by people that have no business representing an injured person in a personal injury case because they don’t have the knowledge and experience to maximize the value of the claim.

 Usually, in more serious personal injury cases, a more substantive demand is worth making, sometimes before a lawsuit is filed and sometimes after the claim is filed, to summarize the case and the risks not only for the adjuster but for the defense lawyer and the adjuster’s supervisor monitoring the case.
-The most important part of the demand letter: If you have a claim that can exceed the defendant’s insurance policy, you want to make sure you are spelling this out very clearly in the demand letter.
+The most important part of the demand letter: If you have a claim that can exceed the defendant’s insurance policy, you want to make sure you are spelling this out clearly in the demand letter.

 - Here is a demand letter that I wrote that you might want to review.